apache/datafusion-comet/docs/source/contributor-guide/spark-sql-tests.md

 # Running Spark SQL Tests

 Running Apache Spark's SQL tests with Comet enabled is a good way to ensure that Comet produces the same results as that version of Spark.

-Here are the steps involved in running the Spark SQL tests with Comet.

-1. Run `make release` in Comet to install the Comet JAR into the local Maven repository
-2. Clone Apache Spark locally (checking out the specific version)
-3. Make changes to Apache Spark to enable Comet.
-For already supported Spark versions, we provide diff files that can be applied.

-Here is a more detailed guide to running Spark SQL tests locally for Spark version 3.4.3:
+To do this, we need to  make some changes to the Apache Spark source code so that it enables Comet.

 Here is an overview of the changes that are applied to Spark: